Common searched topics: Manufacturing, Label printing, Sales order

 Notify missing products

-You can toggle on this setting if you want inFlow to let you know when there’s a product in inFlow that isn’t in your WooCommerce store.
+You can toggle this setting on if you want inFlow to notify you when a product in inFlow is not present in your WooCommerce store.
 This is especially helpful if you want all of your products in inFlow to also be on your WooCommerce store.

 If you only sell some products in inFlow on your WooCommerce store, then you may want to leave this setting inactive to avoid getting repeated messages about products in inFlow that are missing in WooCommerce.